Tropical functions on a skeleton: Introduction

 There exists finitely many non-zero rational functions $f_1,\ldots, f_\ell$ on $X$ such that the following holds.

 \begin{enumerate}[1] \item The functions $\val (f_1),\ldots, \val ({f_\ell})$ identify topologically $\Upsilon$ with an $F$-definable subset of $\Gamma^\ell$.

-\item The group of restrictions of val-rational functions to $\Upsilon$ is stable under $\min$ and $\max$ and generated under addition, substraction, $\min$ and $\max$ by the (restrictions of the) functions $\val (f_i)$ and the constants $\val (a)$ for $a\in F^\times$ (as the terminology suggests, a val-rational function is a $\Gamma$-valued function of the form $\val (f)$ with $f$ rational, defined on the stable completion of the invertibility locus of $f$). \end{enumerate} \end{mtheo}
+\item The group of restrictions of val-rational functions to $\Upsilon$ is stable under $\min$ and $\max$ and generated under addition, substraction, $\min$ and $\max$ by the (restrictions of the) functions $\val (f_i)$ and the constants $\val (a)$ for $a\in F^\times$. \end{enumerate} \end{mtheo}

 Let us start with a remark.
-The $\Gamma$-internal subsets we are really interested in for application to Berkovich theory seem to be of a very specific form (they are definable subsets of $\bigcup \phi_j^{-1}(\widehat {S}_n)$ for some family $(\phi_j)$ of quasi-finite maps from $X$ to $\gm^n$) and our main theorem deals at first sight with fare more general $\Gamma$-internal subsets.
-But this is somehow delusive; indeed, we show (Theorem \ref{structure-pure-gammainternal}) that every $\Gamma$-internal subset of $X^\#_{\mathrm{gen}}$ is contained in some finite union $\bigcup \phi_j^{-1}(\widehat {S}_n)$ as above.
+The $\Gamma$-internal subsets we are really interested in for application to Berkovich theory seem to be of a very specific form (they are definable subsets of $\bigcup \phi_j^{-1}(\Sigma_n)$ for some family $(\phi_j)$ of quasi-finite maps from $X$ to $\gm^n$) and our main theorem deals at first sight with far more general $\Gamma$-internal subsets.
+But this is somehow delusive; indeed, we show (Theorem \ref{structure-pure-gammainternal}) that every $\Gamma$-internal subset of $X^\#_{\mathrm{gen}}$ is contained in some finite union $\bigcup \phi_j^{-1}(\Sigma_n)$ as above.

 We are now going to describe roughly the main steps of the proof of our main theorem.